 \subsection{Necessity of noise information}

 The noise variables in (\ref{model:profile}) are assumed to be distributed according to the standard Gaussian distribution, whereas only the weak assumption of a finite fourth moment is imposed in (\ref{model}).
-As will be shown in this section, the heteroskedasticity testing problem turns out to be trivial, by which we mean consistent testing is impossible, if the noise distribution is totally unknown because there are no smoothness conditions on \(V\).
+As will be shown in this section, the heteroskedasticity testing problem turns out to be trivial (i.e. consistent testing is impossible) if the noise distribution is totally unknown because there are no smoothness conditions on \(V\).

 To show the triviality, suppose the distribution \(P_\xi\) of the noise \(\xi_i\) satisfies \(E(\xi_i^2) = 1\) and \(E(\xi_i^4) \leq C_\xi\) for some large universal constant \(C_\xi < \infty\) but is otherwise unknown; denote by \(\Xi\) the set of such noise distributions.
 From a minimax perspective, ignorance is incorporated in the testing risk by taking supremum over \(P_\xi \in \Xi\).
 Concretely, the problem is trivial if and only if the minimax separation rate is at least constant order, that is \(\varepsilon^* \gtrsim 1\).